The reason we can’t focus is because we jumble creating, consuming, and communicating.

 How many times you respond to your Facebook message, email, or phone call while working on something that matters to you?

 How many times you check the latest news, or read a blog, or watch YouTube, or visit any social media sites while creating something?
-(I’m guilty for doing these things, sometimes.)
+(I’m guilty doing these things, sometimes.)

 While consuming information and communicating is good and can be helpful in our creative process, we should realize that creating, consuming, communicating are three different processes.